Skip to content

 If you get invited for an interview, it allows you to get a more in-depth look at the company and the job available to you.
 You can make judgments based on the interview process and you might have a chance to talk to the people you will be working with.

-You can use the interview to understand more about how the company treats its employees, as well as know more about the role and the duties that you would be expected to perform.
+You can use the interview to understand more about how the company treats its employees and know more about the role and duties you would be expected to perform.
 They will be testing you, but it’s also a chance for you to test them.

 Go with Your Gut